benmvp/slides/2022/connecttech/ts-react.md

 NOTES:

 - Ok!
 On to the next one, shall we?
-- Let's say I've got my `<Button>` component that's a wrapper over the HTML `<button>`
+- Let's say we've got our `<Button>` component that's a wrapper over the HTML `<button>`
 - It has some props to control the visual design (`variant` & `size`),
-  - But I also want to support all of the `<button>` props
+  - But we also want to support all of the underlying `<button>` props
   - Like `type`, `onClick`, `disabled`, etc.
-  - And of course we want them all type checked 😀
+  - And of course we want this to all be type checked 😀
 - We already do this sort of thing without TS
-  - Pass along unknown props to the underlying `<button>` elements
+  - We pass along unknown props to the underlying `<button>` element
 - But there's no validation in vanilla JS
   - So we could pass any prop
-  - And rely on the runtime error from React
+  - And rely on the runtime error from React if we do something wrong...
   - To tell me whether or not this prop is invalid on `<button>`

 /////